 Montenegro may be a new country (it gained independence in 2006), but it’s fast becoming known as one of Europe’s most up-and-coming destinations.
 Having said that, it remains criminally underrated, getting only a fraction of visitors compared to its neighbour Croatia.
 While it’s small, Montenegro is surprisingly diverse and boasts glacial lakes, fjords, rugged mountains, and dense forests.

 Its coastline is also incredibly picturesque, with crystal clear waters and buzzy beach towns.
 But you don’t need to visit the beach to hit the water – as, in the mountains, there are blissfully blue lakes that are perfect for swimming.
-Hikers will want to head to Durmitor and Prokletije National Parks, where stunning trails wind past hulking mountains, and brown bears, wolves, and lynxes roam in the woods.
+Hikers will want to head to Durmitor and Prokletije National Parks, where stunning trails wind past hulking mountains, and brown bears, wolves, and lynxes roam the woods.

 8. Uganda